appsandappsandapps/artistbrainz/README.md

 Notes
 ---

-* The `UiState` classes have `Values` class so they can be parcelised easily
+* The `UIModel` classes have `Values` class so they can be parcelised easily
-* The `UiState` persists through Activity death via `SavedStateHandle` - a callback to the UiState ensures this persistence
+* The `UIModel` persists through Activity death via `SavedStateHandle` - a callback to the UiState ensures this persistence

 Sources
 ---